 Air Purifiers in Babies' Rooms

-Our first piece of advice is to refrain from allowing cigarette smoke in the home where a baby lives.
-Babies, especially premature ones, have lungs that are not be well-developed.
+Our first piece of advice should go without saying and that is to refrain from allowing cigarette smoke in the home where a baby lives.
+Babies, especially premature ones, have lungs that are not well-developed and they are extremely susceptible to airborne irritants and chemicals in cigarette smoke.
 Even healthy babies lungs may have weak underdeveloped muscles, and their breathing systems may not be completely developed or operating fully.
-However, if there is smoking in the house, we highly recommend a HEPA unit with a lot of activated carbon to absorb the smoke and chemicals.
-It is ideal to keep a unit running in the baby's nursery 24/7.

-Clean air and a baby's immune system are inextricably linked.
+Ultimately, a clean indoor environment and a baby's immune system are inextricably linked.
 It is so important, especially during sleeping hours, that a baby breathes clean air so that its lungs and immune system have time to rest and rejuvenate.
-In the very least, the baby's bedroom should have a high quality HEPA air purifier.

 Talk to an expert at AirPurifiers.com about your concern.

 Call or chat us during business hours, Monday-Friday 8am-6pm CST and Saturday 10am - 4pm CST.